AlexIII/web-wav-converter/readme.md

 The primary use case for this app is converting audio files to use them in an embedded environment where you cannot afford to run audio decompression algorithms.

-## Notice
+## Notice for Chrome users

 It is recommended to use this converter in Firefox.
-Firefox provides much better resampling quality (compared to Chrome), which especially noticeable on low sample rates (e.g. 8000).
+Firefox uses processing algorithns that provide much better resampling quality compared to Chrome, which especially noticeable on low sample rates (e.g. 8000).

 ## License